satinstitch/teensummeradventure/Adventures.md

 Less art throughout the book - so colour the whole book is less challenging

-Ellen - In the Community & Reading
+-Ellen - In the Community & Reading

-Anneka - In the booklet, Online
+-Anneka - In the booklet, Online

-Allan - Writing
+-Allan - Writing

-Joy - At Home
+-Joy - At Home

-Claire - In the Library
+-Claire - In the Library

 Crossword - Canadian Themed
 Farley Mowat - outdoors